lukaszszymankiewicz/highscore/README.md

 TODO:

-~~-  Wrap this script into some kind of app framework (flask, Django etc)~~

-- Add cleaning of urls in musescore results (it is scaled down)
+~~- Wrap this script into some kind of app framework (flask, Django etc)~~ ~~- Add cleaning of urls in musescore results (it is scaled down)~~

 - Add possibility to visit site with visible score
+- Add basic data bout scrapped score (number of overall score, author, number of pages and so on)